Towards a health data commons in LMICs

 • Automated DHIS2 reporting: existing management reports can be reproduced and generated from the FHIR-transformed data, thereby reducing double entry and opening up possibilities to improve management reporting;

-• Value-Points Dashbboards: value-based care models and conditional payment schemes can be supported using the FHIR-transformed data.
+• Value-Points Dashboards: value-based care models and conditional payment schemes can be supported using the FHIR-transformed data.
 By using FHIR, data across different point of care service providers can be share and integrated, thus allowing the tracking of a full care journey from start to finish.
 Having visibility on the full patient journey is one of the key requirements for support value-based healthcare programs;

 • Federated analytics workbench: we demonstrate the integration of the Shared Health Record with an federated analytics workbench.
 We add the global de facto standard of interactive, notebook-based computing of the Jupyter project26 to the openHIE framework.